wp-plugins/ajax-event-calendar/readme.txt

 Add `.fc-state-highlight` class to your theme stylesheet and apply the desired color rules

 = How can I put the calendar on home page? =
-Create the front-end calendar in a page or post as described on the plugin installation page.
+Create a front-end calendar as described in the plugin installation page.
 Then follow the instructions described [in this link](http://codex.wordpress.org/Creating_a_Static_Front_Page).

 = Is there a way to link directly to a post/page/anything from the calendar (i.e. clicking on the event in the calendar would not bring up anything on the current page, but just link to another)? =
 This plugin was created to be completely independent of posts and is driven by a different database table.
 While there are several calendar plugins that specifically link to posts, this is not one of them.

-= Can I import/link Google calendars to the Ajax Event Calendar? = No, this calendar emulates the look and feel of Google Calendar but also extends the field options beyond what Google offers, making it impossible to link the two together.
+= Can I import/link Google calendars to the Ajax Event Calendar? = No, this calendar emulates the look and feel of Google Calendar but also extends the field options beyond what is offered by Google, thus a link between the two is unusable.

-= Is there a way to make the calendar so that users that come to the site can register and create theor own events?
-So that not every event has to be created by the admin? =
+= Is there a way to configure the WordPress to allow users that come to the site to can register and create their own events (so not every event would need to be created by the administrator)? =
 Absolutely!
 If you allow users to self-register and you'll need to change WordPress settings so that the default role assigned to new users is Calendar Contributor.

-= When I try to activate ajax event calendar I get the following error:
-Parse error: syntax error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}'
-AND
-Fatal error: Call to undefined function: str_split() = This plugin only works with version 5 and newer of PHP.
-This error is indicative of a pre-PHP5 server.
-To confirm the version of PHP running on your server:
-1. Add the following code `phpinfo();` at the top of the admin_category.php page
-2. Save the file.
-3. Go to this URL: yourdomain.com/wp-admin/admin.php?page=event_categories
-4. Read the information on the the screen pertaining to the PHP version

-It is not uncommon for hosts to offer multiple versions of PHP, but default to the oldest version.
-For example, to run PHP5, my host requires the following line be added to the root .htaccess file:
+= When I try to activate the plugin I get an error about an inadequate PHP version, how can I fix this? = It is not uncommon for hosts to offer multiple versions of PHP, but to default to the oldest version.
+Some hosts require adding `AddType x-mapp-php5 .php` to the .htaccess file.
+Search your ISP host's FAQ for "How can I enable PHP5?"
-AddType x-mapp-php5 .php

-Try searching your ISP host's FAQ for: "How can I enable PHP5?"

-= The category colors no longer appear, the filter, calendar and eventlinks are missing colors, how can I fix this? =
+= The category colors no longer appear in the filter, the calendar or the event list. =
 Try:
-1. add a new category (temporarily)
+<br>1. add a new category (temporarily)
-2. wait for the save confirmation notification to appear
+<br>2. wait for the save confirmation notification to appear
-3. delete the temporary category
+<br>3. delete the temporary category
-4. navigate to the frontend calendar
+<br>4. navigate to the frontend calendar
-5. press shift+F5
+<br>5. press shift+F5

-Do your category colors appear?
+<br>Do your category colors appear?
 If not, check your php sever logs for errors.

 == Screenshots ==